Podman Build

 cd ~/tryredox/redox

 - Install Podman.
-Many distros require additional packages.
-Check the Minimum Installation instructions to see what is needed for your distro.
+Many Linux distributions require additional packages.
+Check the Minimum Installation instructions to see what is needed for your distribution.
 Or, run the following in your

 redox